catsmells/ballistX/README.md

 - Temperature
 - Trajectory Over Given Ranges (round-specific for presets)

 It will limit calculations to those of reasonable suggestion.
-For instance, the max trajectory calculation for a standard PPU 8x57 JS soft-tip round will be limited to 800m.
+For instance, the max trajectory calculation for a standard PPU 8x57 JS soft-tip round will be limited to an 800m upper range bound.